Common Foxglove

 Mechanical

-Hand-pulling of Common Foxglove is proven to be the most effective and efficient method of control.
-If hand-pulling, the use of gloves is essential due to the plant’s toxic properties.
+Hand-pulling of common foxglove is proven to be the most effective and efficient control method.
+If hand-pulling, gloves are essential due to the plant’s toxic properties.
 Ensure that the entire root is removed and that all flowers are bagged.
-When removing flowers, make sure not to shake the plant, as seeds can be dispersed back into the soil.
+Do not shake the plant when removing flowers, as seeds can be dispersed back into the soil.

 Chemical

-Trials on chemical control have been conducted and have concluded that metsulfron methyl and triclopyr showed some control on Common Foxglove, however, hand-pulling is considered to be the most effective method of control.
+Trials on chemical control have concluded that metsulfron methyl and triclopyr showed some control on common foxglove.
+However, hand-pulling is still considered the most effective control method.

 We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.